CosmoStatGW/gwfast/README.md

 					Covariance matrix and functions to perform sanity checks on the Fisher - condition number, inversion error, marginalization, localization area, plotting tools
 			├── network.py
-					A class to model a network of detectors with different locations
+					A class to model a network of detectors with different locations ├── population/
+					Modules to perform Fisher forecasts on the accuracy of the reconstruction of the hyperparameters for a population of sources
+			├── stochastic/
+					Module to copute useful quantities related to stochastic gravitational wave searches

 gwfast/psds/
 			Some detector Power Spectral Densities